AqwamCreates/DataPredict/docs/API/Models/GenerativeAdversarialNetwork.md

 ## Notes

 * The Generator and Discriminator models must be created separately.
-Then use setGenerator() and setDiscriminator() to put it inside the GenerativeAdversarialNetwork model.
+Then use setGeneratorModel() and setDiscriminatorModel() to put it inside the GenerativeAdversarialNetwork model.

 * Generator and Discriminator models must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.